Man arrested for punching girls at high school basketball game, police say

 Officers found no gun after searching Brooks’ home, but authorities found more than 40 dogs on his property, police said.

-Brooks now faces charges of willful harm of a child, making terrorist threats, and being a felon in possession of a firearm.
+Brooks now faces charges of willful harm to a child, making terrorist threats, and being a felon in possession of a firearm.

 Brooks is being held on $350,000 bail.